-- Explain and give examples of linear and non-linear portfolios. - Describe and explain the historical simulation approach for computing VaR and ES. - Describe the delta-normal approach and use it to calculate VaR for non-linear derivatives. - Describe and calculate VaR for linear derivatives. - Describe the limitations of the delta-normal method. - Explain the structured Monte Carlo method for computing VaR and identify its strengths and weaknesses. - Describe the implications of correlation breakdown for scenario analysis. - Describe worst-case scenario (WCS) analysis and compare WCS to VaR.
+- Explain and give examples of linear and non-linear portfolios. - Describe and explain the historical simulation approach for computing VaR and ES. - Describe the delta-normal approach and use it to calculate VaR for non-linear derivatives. - Describe and calculate VaR for linear derivatives.

+- Describe the limitations of the delta-normal method. - Explain the Monte Carlo simulation method for computing VaR and ES and identify its strengths and weaknesses. - Describe the implications of correlation breakdown for a VaR or ES analysis. - Describe worst-case scenario analysis and compare it to VaR.